 How It Works: Why Monomers Join Together

 This how it works covers How It Works: Why Monomers Join Together within Polymers for GCSE Chemistry.
-Revise Polymers in Bonding & Structure for GCSE Chemistry with 20 exam-style questions and 20 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
+Revise Polymers in Bonding & Structure for GCSE Chemistry with 22 exam-style questions and 21 flashcards.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
 It is section 4 of 12 in this topic.
 Use this how it works to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position